axiomatic-systems/skeyma/docs/api/index.rst

 .. http:get:: /keys/{kid1},{kid2},.../value

-  Returns mutliple Key object values
+  Returns multiple Key object values

   This variant of the multiple-KID request returns the key values only instead of an array of JSON Key objects.
-As with the single-KID Key value request, the response body contains Key values either in raw cleartext form (when a KEK is passed), or in wrapped form (prefixed with ``'#'``).
+As with the single-KID Key value request, the response body contains Key values either in raw clear-text form (when a KEK is passed), or in wrapped form (prefixed with ``'#'``).
   The Key values in the response body are separated by ``','`` characters

   **Example Request (with KEK)**